 Figure 2.
 The locations of the ground-based ice nucleus generators are indicated by the snow crystal symbols.
-The green "balloons" indicate the locations of Natural Resources and Conservation Service (NRCS) snow telemetry (SNOTEL) sites used in monitoring snowpack during the 2014-2015 season.
-The blue balloons show the locations of additional SNOTELs that were not used because of proximity to sites that were used, or a short period of record (they were relatively new sites).
+The green "balloons" indicate the locations of Natural Resources and Conservation Service (NRCS) snow telemetry (SNOTEL) sites used in monitoring snowpack during the 2015-2016 season.
+The blue balloons show the locations of additional SNOTELs that were not used because of proximity to sites that were used, or a short period of record.

 The generator placement was such that individual generators could be activated according to wind direction, and as storms passed and conditions changed.
-As would be expected based on the ground generator locations, the majority of seeding was conducted when winds were from the west or southwest.
+The majority of seeding was conducted when winds were from the west or southwest.
 A number of seeding events also occurred when winds were easterly, supporting the activation of the single ground generator near Lander.
 During the season, operations were conducted twenty-four hours a day, seven days a week.
-There were a total of 21 seeding events during the season, which varied widely from month-to-month.
-All sites were on State-owned or private lands.
-Permissions were established through the Wyoming Office of State Lands and Investments or private memoranda of understanding, accordingly.
+There were a total of 27 seeding events during the season.